DanOlinski/portfolio/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## About
+### This app is a static web page, meant to showcase a product or a portfolio.

+- Features
+    - User friendly and intuitive front end
+    - Visually appealing in any device
+    - Well commented code for easy customization
+    - User can send e-mails to the admin of the website
+    - Easy to deploy.
+Check below for instructions on how to deploy website for free from a github account

 ## Deploy to github
+- If there is a site already deployed on your github, go to settings/pages and remove the deployed website (for a free github user, you are only allowed to have 1 website deployed).
+- For your app to work on github, the react project must be in the root directory of the repository folder
+- Go into your `package.json` file
+    - At the very top add the following: "homepage": "http://<github username>.io/<reporitory name>"
+    - Here is an example: "homepage": "http://DanOlinski.github.io/portfolio"
+    - The link above will be the domain where your website can be viewed
+- Install the gh-pages dependency: `npm install gh-pages`
+- Go into your `package.json` file, under the "scripts" section place the command below
+    - "predeploy": "npm run build",
+    - "deploy": "gh-pages -d build"
-if there is a site deployed on your github, go to settings/pages and remove the deployed website(github only allows 1 website to be deployed). from the terminal run the command `npm run build`, then `npm run deploy` after the command runs, wait a bit for the changes to be applied to github and subsequently to view your live website
+- Push all of your code to the GitHub repository
+- From the terminal run the command `npm run build`, then `npm run deploy` after the command runs, wait a bit for the changes to be applied to github and subsequently to view your live website.

 ## Available Scripts